 But she doesn’t delight most in her own accomplishments.
 It’s the success of her family and her community that thrills her most of all.

 Reared in Monroe, Louisiana, Simmons is a graduate of Neville High School and Sophie Newcomb College, now part of Tulane and the first coordinate women’s college in the United States.
 She received her bachelor’s degree in music education, grades 1-12, and her masters in administration.
 She earned a specialist’s degree in elementary education, a gifted certification, and, in 1990, a Ph.D. in early education and administration.

 Married to Dr. Heber Simons, Jr., the couple moved to Jackson after his graduation from the University of Tennessee Dental School.
 The school saw a need for a wider referral area for his practice and they came here in 1962.

-Their home, a beautiful two-story property on Senecca Avenue, was not always the showplace you see today.
+Their home, a beautiful two-story property on Senecca Avenue (added to the National Park Service’s National Register of Historic Places in 2018) was not always the showplace you see today.
 “We saw wonderful potential,” she said.
 Renovated five or six times since then, each room is an homage to their travels to Japan, Hungary, Africa, London and beyond.
 A kitchen floor hand painted by Mark Millet and doors from the former Beth Israel synagogue are beautiful touches in the home’s decor.

 Simmons received a call in 1979 as she was teaching in public schools from Dr. Robert Fortenberry, to put together Power APAC, Jackson’s performing arts school.
 Simmons traveled the country, visited schools and put together APAC in 1982.
 She was an educator there for 17 years.
 “We were lucky enough to be recognized in 1988 with MS Arts Commission’s Governor’s Awards in the Arts,” she told us.
 In 1997, she was recognized as arts educator of the year from the Mississippi Arts Commission.